v-rgrace/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 To upload data, follow the Organizational data in Microsoft 365 wizard to complete the data upload.
 After successfully uploading data, Global admins can:

 * View the data upload progress
-* Download data validation error logs to help you correct your data if needed
+* Download data validation error logs to help correct the data if needed
 * Check organizational data import history
 * View the data quality of past uploads